Home

 Harrison McCain scholarships help clear a path for recipients

-Receiving the Harrison McCain Scholar/Bursary means Eliza Murray and Jessica General-Knickle can focus their ambitions
+Receiving the Harrison McCain Scholar/Bursary means Jessica General-Knickle can focus on her ambitions

-University of King’s College first-year students Eliza Murray and Jessica General-Knickle are taking the first steps toward achieving their ambitious goals of becoming a lawyer and a university professor, respectively.
-Both of them are able to forge ahead with their career paths thanks to the Harrison McCain Scholar/Bursary.
+University of King’s College first-year student Jessica General-Knickle is taking the first steps toward achieving her ambitious goals of becoming a university professor, thanks to the Harrison McCain Scholar/Bursary.

 Worth $16,000 over four years, the scholarship is granted to high school graduates in Canada who have a minimum admission average of 80 per cent, documented financial need and a recognized desire to fund their own education.